-The Poor Relief Department is the welfare arm of the St. Thomas Parish Council.
+The Poor Relief Department is the welfare arm of the St. Thomas Municipal Corporation.
 It was established as a result of the Poor Relief Act which was enacted on April 29, 1886 and modified numerous times over the years, the last being in.

 The Board of Supervision is the legal body that supervises the Poor Relief Department Island wide.
-The Poor Relief Committee (a sub-committee of the Parish Council) is the manager of the poor on behalf of the Council as stipulated by the Poor Relief Act.
+The Poor Relief Committee (a sub-committee of the Municipal Corporation) is the manager of the poor on behalf of the Corporation as stipulated by the Poor Relief Act.